lordmilko/ClrDebug/Samples/NativeSymbols/README.md

 ## Implementation

-In order to resolve symbols using DbgHelp, symsrv.dll must be present in the same directory as DbgHelp.dll.
+In order to locate symbol PDBs using DbgHelp, symsrv.dll must be present in the same directory as DbgHelp.dll.
 While DbgHelp does come with Windows, symsrv.dll is only present in the *Debugging Tools for Windows*, effectively creating a huge dependency on this arbitrary piece of software being installed (and *locatable*) on your application's user's computers.
 While there are other workarounds available (such as shipping DbgHelp and symsrv.dll with your application), this sample tackles this problem by implementing a rudimentary symbol client on top of the [SymbolStore](https://github.com/lordmilko/ClrDebug/tree/master/Samples/PEReader) sample.

 If the `_NT_SYMBOL_PATH` environment variable is defined on your computer, the symbol client deconstructs this and forms a *symbol store chain* that will be used to locate your PDBs.
 Otherwise, a default symbol store chain will be created from `http://msdl.microsoft.com/download/symbols` with `%temp%\symbols` acting as your local cache.
 DbgHelp is then initialized, and is told to look in our symbol cache folder in the absence of symsrv.dll being available.